Cats-n-coffee/react-visualizer-tool/README.md

 ## Allow to add state

 ## Builds a tree
-Under the hood it build a general tree and performs all the operations on it when adding components, removing or rendering the tree.
+Under the hood it build a general tree and performs all the operations on it when adding components, removing or editing the tree.

 ## Filter the information to be displayed
 Set some filters to show/remove some information from the screen, allowing the user to see only what they need to see and improve readability.

 ## Popup
-Popup have their open/close state managed inside the `App.js` component.
+Popups have their open/close state managed inside the `App.js` component.
 Each popup takes the entire screen which disables any clicks outside of the popup.